adansons/base/README.md

     image = np.array(image)
     return image

+# 'Dataset class' loads the datasets on your memory. (not only metadata but also datafiles)
 dataset = Dataset(files, target_key="label", transform=preprocess_func)

+# you can also use dataset objects like this.
+for data, label in dataset:
+    # data: an image-data. ndarray
+    # label: the label of an image data, like 0
+    pass

 x_train, x_test, y_train, y_test = dataset.train_test_split(split_rate=0.2)

 # or use with torch